di-unipi-socc/daplacer/README.md

     ```prolog
     :- daplacer(museuMonitor, Placement, Routes).
     ```
-    The output will be a first placement and routing for the application described in `app.pl` (named _museuMonitor_), onto the infrastructure described in `infrastructure.pl`.
+    The output will be a first placement and routing for the application described in `app.pl` (named _museuMonitor_), onto the infrastructure described in `infra.pl`.

-4. To try the _continuous reasoning_, open `infrastructure.pl` file and change some links or nodes involved in the first placement, or change `app.pl` description, adding new services, data types or end-to-end interactions.
+4. To try the _continuous reasoning_, open `infra.pl` file and change some links or nodes involved in the first placement, or change `app.pl` description, adding new services, data types or end-to-end interactions.

 4. Repeat _step 2_, and you'll obtain as output a new placement for new and suffering services.